hbuck95/team-krypton/README.md

 [Link to Surefire Report Example](/Docs/ANPR - Surefire Report.pdf)

 Test coverage for the back-end code is at 91.67%.
-Currently no Selenium tests, however this will an improvement for furture development.
+Currently no Selenium tests, however this will be an improvement for furture development.

 ## How To Use
 ### Set up